yhabib/JavaScript30/16 - Mouse Move Shadow/readme.md

                 y = y + e.target.offsetTop;
             }
         ```
-        - The **walk** variable is used to calculate the stretch distance for the element's shadow on both axis.
+        - **walk** variable is used to calculate the stretch distance for the element's shadow on both axis.
         ```javascript
             const walk = 100; // 100px
             const xWalk = (x / width * walk) - (walk / 2);  // Normaliza and then rest half the walk
             const yWalk = (y / height * walk) - (walk / 2);
         ```
 * ES6 destruturing:

     ```javascript
         const width = this.offsetWidth,
               height = this.offsetHeight;